Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

-In literature, stable distribution was first characterized by Paul L\'evy \cite{Levy1925} as the only possible limiting laws of sums of independent identically distributed random variables.
-It was later popularized by Beno\^\i t Mandelbrot \cite{Mandelbrot1963} to describe the distributions of income and speculative prices, for the reason that the variability of these financial data is abnormally high.
-Since then, stable distributions have been proposed as a model for many types of physical, economic and financial systems, when non-Gaussianity has been detected \cite{Byczkowski1993,Nolan1998,Nolan2001}.
-Also in the area of theoretical probability, stable distributions are viewed as an important example of non-Gaussian distributions, of which many important functional-analysis properties have been derived, such as non-ergodicity, non-integrability and infinite divisibility \cite{Nolan2016}.
-Stable distributions have many intriguing mathematical properties.
-However, due to the lack of explicit form of probability distribution functions for all but several cases (Gaussian, Cauchy and L\'evy), the most concrete way to describe all possible stable distributions is through their characteristic functions \cite{Taqqu1994}.
+Stable distribution was first characterized by L\'evy \cite{Levy1925} as the only possible limiting law of sums of independent identically distributed random variables.
+It was later popularized by Mandelbrot \cite{Mandelbrot1963} while describing the distributions of income and speculative prices, where the variability of these financial data is abnormally high.
+Since then, stable distributions have been proposed as a model for many types of physical, economic, and financial systems, when non-Gaussianity has been detected \cite{Byczkowski1993,Nolan1998,Nolan2001}.
+In the area of theoretical probability, stable distributions are considered as a paradigmatic example of non-Gaussian distributions, for which many crucial functional-analysis properties, such as non-ergodicity, non-integrability and infinite divisibility, have been derived \cite{Nolan2003stable}.
+Although stable distributions have many intriguing mathematical properties, owing to the lack of an explicit form of probability distribution functions for all but s few specific cases (Gaussian, Cauchy, and L\'evy), the most concrete way to describe them is through their characteristic functions \cite{Taqqu1994}.

-In this paper, we focus our attention on the so-called jointly symmetric $\alpha$-stable distributions, that are for symmetric stable random vectors.
-These random vectors extend the zero-mean Gaussian random vectors when $\alpha=2$.
-They can be defined through the characteristic functions as follows. \begin{definition} A real-valued random vector $\bm X=(X_1,\ldots,X_d)$ ($d\ge1$) is said to be jointly symmetric $\alpha$-stable ($S\alpha S$) with $\alpha\in(0,2]$ if and only if there exists some symmetric finite nonnegative measure $\bm{\varGamma_X}$ on the unit sphere $S_d=\{\bm s\in\mathbb R^d:\|\bm s\|=1\}$ such that
+In this paper, we focus on the so-called jointly symmetric $\alpha$-stable (S$\alpha$S) random vectors and study the measures of dependence of their marginal variables.
+As a natural extension of the zero-mean Gaussian random vector, the S$\alpha$S random vector is defined by its characteristic function as follows: \begin{definition} A real-valued random vector $\bm X=(X_1,\ldots,X_d)$ ($d\ge1$) is said to be jointly symmetric $\alpha$-stable (S$\alpha$S) with $\alpha\in(0,2]$ if and only if there exists some symmetric finite nonnegative measure $\bm{\varGamma_X}$ on the unit sphere $S_d=\{\bm s\in\mathbb R^d:\|\bm s\|=1\}$ ($\|\cdot\|$ denotes the Euclidean norm) such that